tylrcarr/pro-project-winter-2016/README.md

 and if you do not complete your project deliverables, including this project plan, you're out of Pro, immediately.

-*Use this repo as a guideline for the minimum required for your Pro project plan.
-You can fork it, but creating your own from scratch is preferred.*

 *Every invited Pro student must create a semester project plan repo and complete the [Overview](#overview) and [Objectives](#objectives)